-Most states have been subdivided into hydrologic regions based on similarity of climate and physical characteristics, and separate regression equations have been developed for each region and each flow statistic.
-The ungaged site reports list only the basin characteristics that are used in the regression equations for the hydrologic region in which the site is located.
+Most states have been subdivided into hydrologic regions based on similarity of climate and physical characteristics, and regression equations have been developed separately for each region.
+The ungaged site reports list only the basin characteristics that are used in the regression equations for any hydrologic regions in which the site has drainage area.

 Basin Characteristics Tables: